ninoNinkovic/LiveStamps/README.md

     'strft' : *OPTIONAL* Python strftime() format to apply to a time value i.e. "%d-%m-%Y"

-    Basic Static Example:

-    A basic stamp with a constant output that doesnt auto update.
+Basic Static Example: A stamp with a constant output that doesnt auto update.

       "mystamp": {
          "value": "An important value i use often while while programming", "stamp": "{0}",
       },

       Output: An important value i use often while while programming

-    Formatted Time LiveStamp Example:

-    A stamp which would auto update the current date every day.
+Formatted Time LiveStamp Example: A stamp which would auto update the current date every day.

 Note the "auto" value, Which tells LiveStamps to grab the current time.
 A constant Python time value could be entered here as well, allowing static time inputs...though I can't see a good reason for that lol.

     "date": {
         "value": "auto",